-1. Permission to search is sought by the chair/director through the dean and Executive Committee.
-S/he should be prepared with a written draft position request for review and approval as well as a list of individuals he/she recommends to serve on the Search Committee.
+1. Permission to search is sought by the Chair/Director through the Dean and Executive Committee.
+He/she/they should be prepared with a written draft position request for review and approval as well as a list of individuals he/she/they recommend to serve on the Search Committee.